Police Officer Trainee

 Under Supervision, receives academy and on-the-job training in law enforcement and police methodology in preparation for eligibility to qualify for College Police Officer.

 The College Police Officer Trainee is an entry-level class for candidates seeking a police officer position.
-A trainee will attend and must successfully complete training at a District approved P.O.S.T. basic police academy; receive on-the-job training in patrol procedures, investigation, arrest, search and seizure.
+A trainee will attend and must successfully complete training at a District approved P.O.S.T. basic police academy; receive on-the-job training in patrol procedures, investigation, arrest, search and seizure in preparation for eligibility to qualify for the level of College Police Officer.
 Assignment to this class is limited to the duration of the Police Academy training period.

 Receives instruction, Police Academy Training, and on-the-job training in: